Sackler family moves closer to OxyContin settlement as key states drop opposition

-The resolution calls for another $50 million from the family and acceleration of some milestone payments, according to the mediation document.
+The resolution calls for an additional $50 million from the family and acceleration of some milestone payments, according to the mediation document.
 In all, the contribution from the Sacklers will be about $4.5 billion over nine years.
 Purdue Pharma, which has not actively marketed OxyContin for two years, will be wound down or sold by 2024.

 The states did win a concession that a trove of 30 million documents relating to Purdue Pharma and the Sackler family’s marketing of OxyContin would be made public.
-The family, whose naming rights for museums and art exhibits has attracted protests, also will not be allowed to place its brand on future charitable gifts until terms of the deal have been satisfied.
+The family, whose naming rights for museums and art exhibits have attracted protests, also will not be allowed to place its brand on future charitable gifts until terms of the deal have been satisfied.

 “While I know this resolution does not bring back loved ones or undo the evil of what the Sacklers did, forcing them to turn over their secrets by providing all the documents, forcing them to repay billions, forcing the Sacklers out of the opioid business, and shutting down Purdue will help stop anything like this from ever happening again,” Massachusetts Attorney General Maura Healey (D) said in a statement.